awslabs/data-on-eks/website/docs/amazon-emr-on-eks/emr-eks-karpenter.md

 ```
 </details>

-**Spark Jobs can use this provisioner to submit the jobs by adding `tolerations` to pod templates.**
+To run Spark Jobs that can use this provisioner, you need to submit your jobs by adding `tolerations` to your pod templates

-e.g.,
+For example,

 ```yaml
 spec: